 Will it be better for me to stay with my existing lender?

-How do I find out which lender will offer me the best rate?
+How do I find out which lender will offer me the best deal?

-The easiest and most time efficient way to get the best rates is to find yourself a whole-of-market mortgage adviser.
-A whole-of-market mortgage adviser will be able to search every mortgage available to find the very best rate and deals, including what is offered by your existing lender!
+The easiest and most time-efficient way to get the best mortgage rates and deals is to find yourself a whole-of-market mortgage broker.
+A whole-of-market mortgage broker will be able to search every mortgage deal available to find the very best rates and deals, including what is offered by your existing lender!

-How do I find a whole-of-market mortgage adviser?
+How do I find a whole-of-market mortgage broker?

 Will a mortgage adviser charge me for their services?

 You will find that most mortgage advisers will charge you for their services however there are many that do not charge a fee.
 When Googling for a mortgage adviser why not Google ‘whole of market no fee mortgage adviser’.
-This way not only are you going to get a mortgage adviser to find you the best rates and deals, you will be getting a mortgage adviser at no cost to you!
+This way not only are you going to get an adviser to find you the best rates and deals, but you will also be getting a mortgage adviser at no cost to you!